 - Microwave the white chocolate in 30 second increments, stirring well between each, until just melted.
 Set aside and allow to cool for 15 minutes.

 - Beat together the butter and sugar until very light and fluffy, scraping the sides of the bowl as necessary.

 - Add the cream and beat until fully incorporated.

 - Add the melted & cooled chocolate, beat on low to combine, then beat on medium-high for around 3 minutes.
 It should be smooth and creamy.

-- Spread evenly over the base.
+- Mix through the lemon zest, then spread evenly over the base.

 - Chill for 2 hours or overnight.